jryans/gecko-dev/devtools/docs/backend/site-isolation.md

 - Teach fronts how to find their own actor names?
 (Might require root actor to be converted first.)
 - Remove `activeConsole` from targets?
+- Some way to avoid repeating actor prefix in server/main and actor spec?